 We’re all (hopefully) using hand sanitizer every day as we try to stay clean and avoid spreading regular germs and COVID-19 around.
-But although many more people use hand sanitizer than they ever did before, most of them are under the mistaken impression that hand sanitizer lasts forever.
+But although many more people use alcohol based sanitizers for hands than they ever did before, most of them are under the mistaken impression that hand sanitizers lasts forever.
 This leads them to buy huge stockpiles of the stuff.

 In reality, hand sanitizer expiration is a serious factor and something that can affect whether hand sanitizer is still good a few years from now compared to straight off the shelf.

-Let’s break down what exactly happens when hand sanitizer expires and what you need to know if your bottle is approaching its expiration date.
+Let’s break down what exactly happens when hand sanitizers expire and what you need to know if your bottle is approaching its expiration date.

 Does Hand Sanitizer Expire?

-In short, yes, hand sanitizer can and does expire.
+In short, yes, a sanitizer for hands can and does expire.
 But it’s a little more complicated than a simple yes or no.